kimsama/motionjs/README.md

 which sends updates to all affected clients when the scene changes (on a fixed interval).

-Motion.js employs a few techniques to provide a seemingly "laggless" experience in realtime javascript applications:
+Motion.js employs a few techniques to provide a seemingly "lagless" experience in realtime javascript applications:

  * Entity interpolation